 This is the poem which Si-ma Qian quotes in full in his biography of Qu Yuan.
-‘Then,’ he adds, after he has finished quoting it, ‘clasping a stone to his bosom, he threw himself into the River Mi-luo and perished.’… The whole poem reads like a greatly expanded restatement of the closing lines of Li sao, in which the poet despairs of finding anyone to join with in ‘making government and resolves to end it all in the river.
-This was the sense in which Si-ma Qian understood the title of this poem and remains the most obvious way of understanding it today.
+‘Then,’ he adds, after he has finished quoting it, ‘clasping a stone to his bosom, he threw himself into the River Mi-luo and perished.’… The whole poem reads like a greatly expanded restatement of the closing lines of Li sao, in which the poet despairs of finding anyone to join with in ‘making a life in government and resolves to end it all in the river.
+This was the sense in which Si-ma Qian understood the title of this poem and remains the most obvious way of understanding it today.’

 In the teeming late summer

 When flowers and trees burgeon,